 There have been other factors limiting Rhode Island’s sports betting industry.

 That includes the inherent limitations of operating with only one online sportsbook.
-Sportsbook behemoths like DraftKings, FanDuel, BetMGM and others are not yet present in the state.
+Sportsbook behemoths like DraftKings, FanDuel Massachusetts, BetMGM and others are not yet present in the state.

 Plus, lottery-run sports betting operations like Rhode Island’s have seen hiccups in other states.
 Issues have included app rollouts utilizing geofencing, and player registration and verification.